telekom-mms/sectpmctl/README.md

 **Do NOT use the --withoutmicrosoftkeys option of the sectpmctl boot install tool when:**

- * You don't know what the Microsoft keys are used for
+ * You don't know what the Microsoft UEFI CA key is used for
  * You have a dedicated NVidia RTX/GTX or AMD Radeon graphic card in a desktop or laptop
  * You have PCI card's in use which are related to booting (storage, network, etc)